 When you are planting apple trees in a new garden, plant a crabapple within 50 feet of your other apple trees to ensure good pollination.

 Crabapples can be huge, sprawling trees, or small garden trees depending on the rootstock chosen.
 When you are considering one for your small garden, look for one grafted onto dwarf rootstock.
-Crabapples on dwarf rootstock don’t take up much space.
+Crabapples on dwarf rootstock don’t take up much space and are good for smaller gardens.

 Can you eat crabapples?
 Absolutely!
 They’re perfectly edible.